-Furthermore, Pincus, Davis, and McQueen (as cited by Nation, Katzen, Papapetropoulos, Scanlon, and Levin, 2009) also investigated that the depressive symptoms that do not meet the criteria for major depression, minor depression, dysthymia with respect to duration, frequency, intensity or according to the type of symptoms present is classified as subthreshold depression (Nation, Katzen, Papapetropoulos, Scanlon, & Levin, 2009).
-The present study aimed to investigate the impact of age, gender, education, marital status, socio-economic status, occupational status and family system on subsyndromal depression and depression.
-Using convenience sampling technique data was collected from 240 participants.
+Furthermore, Pincus, Davis, and McQueen (as cited by Nation, Katzen, Papapetropoulos, Scanlon, and Levin, 2009) also investigated that the depressive symptoms that do not meet the criteria for major depression, minor depression, or dysthymia with respect to duration, frequency, intensity, or according to the type of symptoms present are classified as subthreshold depression (Nation, Katzen, Papapetropoulos, Scanlon, & Levin, 2009).
+The present study aimed to investigate the impact of age, gender, education, marital status, socio-economic status, occupational status, and family system on subsyndromal depression and depression.
+Using a convenience sampling technique, data was collected from 240 participants.

-The way Subsyndromal Depression Study was designed
+The way the Subsyndromal Depression Study was designed

 After screening, these participants were used for further analysis.
-For the analysis purposes, one-way ANOVA and post-hoc test were carried out.
-It was hypothesized that demographical variables such as age, gender, marital status have impact on subsyndromal depression.
-Results of one-way ANOVA were significant for age on depression (F (3, 236) = 4.04, p < 0.05).
-Although the border line significant results were calculated for age on subsyndromal depression (F (3, 236) = 2.34 at 0.07).
+For the purpose of analysis, one-way ANOVA and post hoc tests were carried out.
+It was hypothesized that demographical variables such as age, gender, and marital status have an impact on subsyndromal depression.
+The results of one-way ANOVA were significant for age on depression (F (3, 236) = 4.04, p 0.05).
+Although the results for age on subsyndromal depression were borderline significant (F (3, 236) = 2.34 at 0.07).

 Additionally, posthoc analysis was carried out to investigate subsyndromal depression and depression among age groups.
 Results were found to be significant in late adolescence (16–20) (M = -.22, S.E = 0.09, p = 0.02) for subsyndromal depression, and similarly in late adulthood (60–70) (M = -.23, S.E = 0.07, p = 0.001) for depression.